 Dry skin that goes untreated may lead to other health problems including dermatitis and skin infections.

 Modern skincare and cleansing has emerged as best practice for ageing skin over decades and has replaced traditional soap and water cleansing.

 - Using soap alternatives – soaps can irritate and damage the skin, so it is best to avoid them along with some shampoos and conditioners, and some bath bubbles or shower gels.
 Choose a soap alternative that is gentler on the skin and will help lock in moisture.
 This is particualrly important for people who wash their hands often.

-- Using a hydrating moisturiser – Moisturisers help lock moisture into the skin and may help protect from irritants that will further aggravate skin.
+- Using a hydrating moisturiser – Moisturisers help lock moisture into the skin, helping with skin rejuvenation and may help protect from irritants that will further aggravate skin.
 If your skin is dry or sensitive, choose an unscented moisturiser.

 - Using barrier creams – These thick creams for dry skin act as a barrier to water, detergents and other things that may irritate your skin.

 Effective dry skin remedies can provide much-needed relief from the irritation of dry, itchy skin.
 However, it’s far better to avoid dry skin if you can.
 Top tips to ensure your skin stays smooth and hydrated during winter include:

 - Wash in lukewarm water – not too hot or too cold and avoid spending long periods of time in the water.
 You shouldn’t wash more than once a day.

 - Pat skin dry, rather than rubbing it.